 2007 He grunts, he shuffles, he stomps—he sings!
 Mary Shelley's 19th-century creature is reinvented for Broadway in Young Frankenstein, Mel Brooks and Thomas Meehan's musical based on Brooks' 1974 film comedy, opening at the Hilton Theatre.
 The production stars Roger Bart as Dr. Frankenstein, Megan Mullally as the doctor's love interest Elizabeth, Sutton Foster as comely assistant Inga, Shuler Hensley as The Monster, Andrea Martin as castle matron Frau Blucher, and Christopher Fitzgerald as hunchback Igor.
 Reviews are less enthusiastic than for Brooks' previous Broadway effort, the smash hit The Producers, but the production still runs 485 performances.

-2011 Venus in Fur, David Ives' two-character play about the relationship between a hungry actress and a controlling writer-director, opens on Broadway at Manhattan Theatre Club's Samuel J. Friedman Theatre.
+2011 Venus in Fur, David Ives' two-character play about the relationship between a hungry actor and a controlling writer-director, opens on Broadway at Manhattan Theatre Club's Samuel J. Friedman Theatre.
 Nina Arianda, who created the role of Vanda in the production's 2010 Off-Broadway premiere, stars opposite Hugh Dancy.
 Arianda wins a 2012 Tony Award for her performance.

 2012 Annie, the 1977 show that introduced generations of children to the tuneful optimism of traditional Broadway musicals, opens in a new production on Broadway at the Palace Theatre.
 The 35th anniversary revival of the tale of a red-headed orphan in the care of a billionaire Republican during the Great Depression stars Lilla Crawford in the title role, Katie Finneran as Miss Hannigan, and Anthony Warlow as Oliver "Daddy" Warbucks.